 An overview of programme and application requirements to study Translational Oncology (M.Sc.) at Trinity College Dublin.

 This programme is open to candidates with qualifications in science, medicine, or a related discipline.
 Scientific, dental or equivalent candidates must have a minimum upper second-class (2.1) degree.
 Medical graduates must have a M.B., B.Ch., B.A.O. or equivalent from a recognised medical school.

 All applicants should provide two academic or clinical references.
 Applicants should also include a 500 word personal statement addressing why they are interested in the programme and their suitability.

 Click here for a full list of postgraduate fees

 Register your interest in postgraduate study at Trinity College Dublin, the University of Dublin.

 As Ireland’s leading university, we offer a wide range of postgraduate programmes at masters, diploma and certificate level.

 Trinity is an international university steeped in history, with a reputation for excellence in education, research and innovation.

-“This Masters in Translational Oncology offers me the prospects to expand my knowledge and understanding of the clinical and scientific aspects of oncology.
-Lectures were delivered by expert researchers from a number of universities who are actively investigating novel anti-cancer agents.
-Frontline cancer diagnosis and treatment were conveyed by practicing oncologists including surgeons and radiobiologists.
-Practical and research skills are developed through an intense three month laboratory placement in an area of specific interest to me.
-I feel gratified to have been awarded a place on this course and I look forward to being involved in cutting edge translational oncology research in the future.”
+The Master's in Translational Oncology offers me the prospects to expand my knowledge and understanding of the clinical and scientific aspects of oncology.
+Lectures were delivered by expert researchers from a number of universities actively investigating novel anti-cancer agents.
+Front-line cancer diagnosis and treatment knowledge was conveyed by practicing oncologists including surgeons and radiobiologists.
+Practical and research skills are developed through intense three-month laboratory placements.
+I feel gratified to have been awarded a place on this course and I look forward to being involved in cutting-edge translational oncology research in the future.